learn-co-curriculum/dsc-big-data-introduction/README.md

 <img src="./images/unstructured_data.png" width="500">

-This leads us to the most widely used definition in the industry by Gartner.
+This leads us to the most widely used definition in the industry by Gartner:

 ### *Big data is high-volume, high-velocity and/or high-variety information assets that demand cost-effective, innovative forms of information processing that enable enhanced insight, decision making, and process automation*.

-All of the above are examples for 3Vs are sources of Big Data, no matter how you define it.
+All of the above are examples for 3 Vs are sources of Big Data, no matter how you define it.

 **NOTE**: *Some researchers have discussed the addition of a fourth V, or __Veracity__.
 Veracity focuses on the quality of the data.
 This characterizes big data quality as good, bad, or undefined due to data inconsistency, incompleteness, ambiguity, latency, deception, and approximations*